Clinical Sites and Rotations

 UC San Diego Health Outpatient Clinics

 The UPC clinics are the site of the majority of UCSD's adult dermatology clinics.
-Clinics at this site include general dermatology, pigmented lesion, autoimmune disease, and patch testing.
+This site includes general dermatology clinics as well as the following specialty clinics: autoimmune disease, pigmented lesion, cutaneous lymphoma, and patch testing.
 Residents in the 2nd and 3rd year complete a dedicated dermatology surgery rotation and dermatopathology rotation and also get exposure to a wide range of laser and cosmetic procedures.
 In addition, clinics are held at Hillcrest Medical Office South Clinic site several days per week and focus on serving a diverse array of patients.

 Rady Children's Hospital

 Residents rotate through our busy pediatric dermatology clinics with world-renowned faculty during the 2nd and 3rd years of their residency.